World Health Organization says COVID-19 outbreak a pandemic | CBC News

 Here's a look at what's happening in some other areas as COVID-19 spreads

-Honduras has confirmed the first two cases of the novel coronavirus in its territory, the heath ministry said.
+- Honduras has confirmed the first two cases of the novel coronavirus in its territory, the health ministry said.

+- Guatemala's health minister said the country will ban the entry of citizens of European countries, Iran, China and South Korea, starting Thursday, in an attempt to prevent the spread of the coronavirus.
+The Central American country has yet to confirm any cases of COVID-19.

 With files from CBC News, Reuters and The Canadian Press